 Generally, LPUs received quarterly allocations of net income, which were cash distributed and generally were contingent upon services being provided by the unit holder.
-As prescribed in U.S. GAAP guidance, following the Spin-Off, the quarterly allocations of net income on BGC Holdings LPUs held by BGC employees were reflected as a component of compensation expense under "Equity-based compensation and allocations of net income to limited partnership units and FPUs" in the Company's unaudited Condensed Consolidated Statements of Operations prior to the Corporate Conversion, are reflected as a component of compensation and allocations of net income to limited partnership units and FPUs" in the Company's unaudited condensed consolidated Statements of net income to limited partnership units and FPUs" in the Company's unaudited Statements of Operations of net income to limited partnership units and FPUs" in the Company's unaudited Statements of Operations.
-Quarterly allocations of net income on BGC Holdings LPUs held by Newmark employees were reflected as a component of "Net income (loss) attributable to noncontrolling interest in subsidiaries" in the Company's unaudited Condensed Conversion.
+As prescribed in U.S. GAAP guidance, following the Spin-Off, the quarterly allocations of net income on BGC Holdings LPUs held by BGC employees were reflected as a component of compensation expense under "Equity-based compensation and allocations of net income to limited partnership units and FPUs" in the Company's unaudited Condensed Consolidated Statements of Operations prior to the Corporate Conversion, and quarterly allocations of net income on Newmark Holdings LPUs held by BGC employees, which were not impacted by the Corporate Conversion, are reflected as a component of compensation expense under "Equity-based compensation and allocations of net income to limited partnership units and FPUs" in the Company's unaudited Condensed Consolidated Statements of Operations.
+Quarterly allocations of net income on BGC Holdings LPUs held by Newmark employees were reflected as a component of "Net income (loss) attributable to noncontrolling interest in subsidiaries" in the Company's unaudited Condensed Consolidated Statements of Operations, prior to the Corporate Conversion.
 From time to time, the Company also issued BGC LPUs as part of the consideration for acquisitions.